-You must earn a four-year college degree and then complete four years of medical school.
-Once you graduate from medical school, you must then go through four or five years of medical training at a hospital.
-During this program, which is called a residency, you work alongside experienced urologists and learn surgical skills.
+In the United States, a urologist earns a four-year college degree and then must complete four years of medical school.
+Following medical school, a urologist spends four or five years training in a hospital.
+This time, referred to as “residency,” is spent working alongside experienced urologist and learning surgical skills.

 Which conditions do urologists treat?

-Upstate urologist treat a wide range of diseases and conditions in men, women and children.
-See a list of some of those conditions.
+Upstate Urology treats a wide range of diseases and conditions in men, women and children, and offers specialists in every area of urological care.
+View a list of the conditions treated.

 When should you see a Urologist?